-Our views on risk oversight are consistent with those expressed by various regulatory bodies.
-In its December 2009 Final Rule release on Proxy Disclosure Enhancements, the SEC noted that risk oversight is a key competence of the board and that additional disclosures would improve investor and shareholder understanding of the role of the board in the organization's risk management practices.
+of the board and that additional disclosures would improve investor and shareholder understanding of the role of the board in the organization's risk management practices.
 The final rules, which became effective on February 28, 2010, now explicitly require companies and mutual funds to describe (while allowing for some degree of flexibility) the board's role in the oversight of risk.

 When analyzing the risk management practices of public companies, we take note of any significant losses or writedowns on financial assets and/or structured transactions.
 In cases where a company has disclosed a sizable loss or writedown, and where we find that the company's board-level risk committee's poor oversight contributed to the loss, we will recommend that shareholders vote against such committee members on that basis.
-In addition, in cases where a company maintains a significant level of financial risk exposure but fails to disclose any explicit form of board-level risk oversight (committee or otherwise), we will consider recommending to vote against the chairman of the board on that basis.
-However, we generally would not recommend voting against a combined chairman/CEO, except in egregious cases.
+In addition, in cases where a company maintains a significant level of financial risk exposure but fails to disclose any explicit form of board-level risk oversight (committee or otherwise), we will consider recommending to vote against the board chair on that basis.
+However, we generally would not recommend voting against a combined chair/CEO, except in egregious cases.